giavinh79/Plop/README.md

 Plop
 =====

 **Note** - This project was originally created to develop my React.js knowledge with a focus on feature delivery (completeness).
 Therefore, the code is not close to what I would consider production quality and a future goal is to refactor both the frontend and backend at some point.
+Currently does not work with incognito due to how cookies are being currently used (for authorization).

 Plop is an open-source web application that uses React.js as its frontend library and Adonis.js (Node.js framework) as the REST API.
 It is a simple project management tool targeted towards small teams (< 12) where users can create, assign, and manage tasks.